qubic/qx-ui/README.md

 ## Prerequisites

-This application uses node.js, vue and vite.

-You need a curren node and npm version.
-Easiest way to install is by using  `nvm`.
+This application uses node.js, vue and vite and bootstrapped with `npm create`.
+Easiest way to install npm is by using
+`nvm`.
 For installing options see [here](https://nodejs.org/en/download/package-manager).

 The application was tested with the following versions: